ninjudd/cake/README.md

     os-name -> linux | macosx | solaris | windows
     os-arch -> x86_64 | x86 | arm | sparc

+Cake also adds these directories to `java.library.path` when starting the JVM.
+If you want to add additional paths to `java.library.path`, you can add Java properties called `cake.library.path` and `project.library.path` to .cake/config.

 ### Subproject Dependencies

 Sometimes one or more of your dependencies are other projects you are working on,